natashaclerkin/singularartistsMS1/README.md

 ## [SingularArtists.ie](https://natashaclerkin.github.io/singularartistsMS1/)

-The website is created to showcase Irish promoter Singular Artists' work in the Event industry.
+The website is created to showcase Irish promoter Singular Artists' work in the event industry.
 The website highlights various clients the company are representing and their wealth of experience in the industry.

 The site features an about section, a section listing all clients represented, an events listing section and a contact section.
 There is also a social media plugin to display active promotion to users.